gbearden/r_course_evans_school/syllabus.md

 ## Course Expectations

 - Attend all four classes.
 Class dates are January 10, 17, and 24 and February 7.
 Each class is 2 hours and 50 minutes.
-- Submit a 1-page report generated in R Markdown that includes bullet points, at least one table, and at least one chart produced with the ggplot library.
+- Submit a 1-page report generated in R Markdown that includes a title, at least one table, and at least one chart produced with the ggplot library.
 Due by February 16.

 ## Accomodations